 Teaching solutions for dyslexia

 Teachers can help dyslexic students in the classroom by being aware of learning difficulties and providing extra time for students to process and learn new material.
-For example, children can benefit greatly by specifically learning how to read sight words.
+For example, children can benefit greatly by learning how to read sight words.

 Allowing students to type assignments when possible is another good strategy.
-It can help reduce the time a dyslexic child needs to complete assignments by removing the mechanics of writing from the task, and giving them access to Spell Checkers.
+It can help reduce the time a dyslexic child needs to complete assignments by removing the mechanics of writing from the task, and giving them access to spell checkers.